 Remote communication tools

 These tools allow teams to stay connected through instant messaging, video conferencing and phone calls.
+[Business phone systems like Nextiva offer integrations of both through VoIP].
 Email is important, but inboxes can make it difficult to manage and maintain conversations.
 New communication platforms allow teams to easily follow threads and add others to the conversation.
 They break down barriers, ensuring conversations are on topic and relevant.

 Slack is an instant messaging platform that organizes conversations into shared channels, allowing businesses to communicate with team members from all over the world.